GymUp Docs

 ToolDescription

-generate_smart_programGenerate a fully personalized training program using the athlete's profile, history, periodization state, memories, and evidence-based coaching rules.
-Returns one program or a coordinated A/B pair (ab_rotation: true) plus a draft_id.
+generate_smart_programGenerate a fully personalized training program (the next "Chapter") using the athlete's profile, history, periodization state, memories, hard constraints, and evidence-based coaching rules — and save it as a draft.
+Returns the draft program_id (two IDs for a coordinated A/B pair) plus an arc_update payload for activation.
 Server-side generation — coaching guidelines never leave the server.
-To persist the program, call commit_program_draft (pass-by-reference).
+Activation happens via the in-app preview button, or commit_program_draft on an explicit ask.

 Training Data & Analytics

 get_activity_logs_rawRaw completed-activity rows newest-first; each row inlines e1rm and volume_load.
 Filters: exercise_id, half-open [from, to), exercise_type, muscle, done.
 Pagination via cursor (ISO date).
 Default limit 200, max 1000.
-Use for any custom analytical question outside analyze_training_data's enum.Free
+Use for any analytical question over logged history — aggregate the rows yourself.

 Program Management

-delete_programHard-delete a program (activity logs persist since they link to exercise_id+date, not program_id).Free
+delete_programSoft-delete a program — reversible via restore_program; activity logs persist since they link to exercise_id+date, not program_id.

 Workout Logging

-For reading workout history, use get_activity_logs_raw (custom queries) or analyze_training_data (aggregates) in the analytics section above.
+For reading workout history, use get_activity_logs_raw in the analytics section above (aggregate the rows for any custom query).

-save_memorySave a long-term athlete fact (preference, injury, constraint).Free
+save_memorySave a long-term athlete fact (soft preference, injury context).

 Tool Annotations